 There is inter-patient variability in the potency of opioid drugs and opioid formulations.
-Therefore, a conservative approach is advised when determining the total daily dosage of hydrocodone bitartrate and acetaminophen tablets.
-It is safer to underestimate a patient's 24-hour hydrocodone bitartrate and acetaminophen tablets dosage than to overestimate the 24-hour hydrocodone bitartrate and acetaminophen tablets dosage and manage an adverse reaction due to overdose.
+Therefore, a conservative approach is advised when determining the total daily dosage of Hydrocodone Bitartrate and Acetaminophen Tablets.
+It is safer to underestimate a patient's 24-hour Hydrocodone Bitartrate and Acetaminophen Tablets dosage than to overestimate the 24-hour Hydrocodone Bitartrate and Acetaminophen Tablets dosage and manage an adverse reaction due to overdose.

-Conversion from Hydrocodone Bitartrate and Acetaminophen Tablets to Extended-Release Hydrocodone compared to extended-release hydrocodone is unknown, so conversion to extendedrelease hydrocodone may lead to increased risk of excessive sedation and respiratory depression.
+Conversion from Hydrocodone Bitartrate and Acetaminophen Tablets to Extended Release Hydrocodone

+The relative bioavailability of Hydrocodone Bitartrate and Acetaminophen Tablets compared to extended-release hydrocodone products is unknown, so conversion to extended-release hydrocodone may lead to increased risk of excessive sedation and respiratory depression.